-A comparison of the 2003 Connecticut Mastery Test with the results of years past shows continued growth for Duffy students.
-The Math results for grade 4 show that in 2003, 79% of our students were at or above goal as compared to 77% in the fall of 1994.
-In the fall of 2003, the Writing Sample results showed that 83% of our students were at or above goal as compared to 1994 when only 44% of our students met goal.
-The results of the Reading Assessment showed that in 2003, 74% of our students were at or above goal.
+A comparison of the 2004 Connecticut Mastery Test with the results of years past shows that Duffy students continue to perform well.
+This year, all the special education students, (7% of our population) took on-level tests and the scores remained consistent.
+The Math results for grade 4 show that in 2004, 78% of our students were at or above goal as compared to 77% ten years ago.
+In the fall of 2004, the Writing Sample results indicated that 81% of our students were at or above goal compared to 1994 when only 44% of our students met goal.
+The results of the Reading Assessment showed that in 2004, 71% of our students were at or above goal.